Ronn Owens: Career

-After 42 years hosting his iconic program talk show on KGO Radio, on January 16, 2018, he began hosting a ten-minute feature, The Ronn Owens Report, which airs at 12:50 PM and 3:50PM weekdays.
-It features interviews and observations from the "Voice of the Bay Area."

-(cite San Francisco Chronicle) The report contains interviews and observations from Ronn on political and pop culture issues.
+After 42 years hosting his talk show on KGO Radio, on January 16, 2018, he began hosting a ten-minute feature, The Ronn Owens Report, which aired at 12:50 PM and 3:50PM weekdays.
+It featured interviews and observations from the "Voice of the Bay Area."
+The report contained interviews and observations from Owens on political and pop culture issues.

 Highlights and accomplishments

 In 2002, Talkers Magazine named Owens one of its 25 Greatest Radio Talk Show Hosts of All Time.
 He was ranked 13th, making him the top local personality in the country.

 In 2003 and again in 2010, Owens won the Marconi Award for Major Market Personality of the Year by the National Association of Broadcasters.